marian-nmt/marian-dev/doc/graph.md

 ```

 For the above example, the shape of the constant node is `{N, NUM_FEATURES}`, and the value of the constant node is initialised from a vector `inputData`.
-`inits::fromVector()` returns a `NodeInitializers` which is a functor used to initialise a tensor by copying from the given vector.
+`inits::fromVector()` returns a `NodeInitializer` which is a functor used to initialise a tensor by copying from the given vector.
 More functions used to initialise a node can be found in [`src/graph/node_initializers.h`](api/namespace_marian__inits.html#namespace-marian-inits) file.
 Marian also provides some shortcut functions to construct special constant nodes, such as `ones()` and `zeros()`: